The Richmond California Ghetto

 Places like Central Richmond, communities of the Iron Triangle and Coronado, were some of the first places African-Americans tried to move into, while just north of North Richmond a small black subdivision by the name of Parchester Village was constructed.

-With many African-Americans wanting the same resources as the white community, many eventually wanted to live in other areas of the city even as many black families were redlined from living in certain areas.
+With many African-Americans wanting the same resources as the white community, many eventually wanted to live in other areas of the city, even as many black families were redlined from living in certain areas of Richmond.

-Eventually, areas like the South Richmond around Cutting Blvd. or Central Richmond became the heart of Richmond’s black community, along with the North Richmond community.
+Eventually, areas like the South Richmond around Cutting Blvd. or Central Richmond became the heart of Richmond’s black community, along with the steady community of North Richmond.